artlavrov/nmotools/README.md

 Object sizes are relative, excluding the first and the last records.
 The first object size is offset-componentsSize-HeaderSize.
 The last object size is objsz - offset + componentsSize + HeaderSize.
-The first object name is always "PARAMETEROPERATION", other component names are shifted by one.
+The first object name is always "PARAMETEROPERATION", other names are shifted by one.

 See https://github.com/yesterday/Syberia for textures and other object formats.